-Methods for identifying and preventing mosaic virus in home gardens.
+Proven methods for identifying and preventing mosaic virus in home and market gardens.

-Affecting a wide variety of plants, including roses, beans, tobacco, tomatoes, potatoes and peppers, mosaic is a viral diseases found throughout the United States.
+Affecting a wide variety of horticultural and vegetable crops — roses, beans, tobacco, tomatoes, potatoes, cucumbers and peppers — mosaic is a viral diseases found throughout the United States.

-Plant viruses can be difficult to detect as symptoms look similar to several nutrient deficiencies.
+Plant viruses can be difficult to detect as symptoms look similar to many nutrient deficiencies and vary depending on the age of the plant when infection occurs.
 Look for:

 - Stunted growth and reduced yields

 - Infected fruit appears mottled and develops raised “warty” areas

 Mosaic virus overwinters on perennial weeds and is spread by insects that feed on them.
 Aphids, leafhoppers, whiteflies and cucumber beetles are common garden pests that can transmit this disease.
 Soil, seed, starter pots and containers can be infected and pass the virus to the plant.
 Cuttings or divisions from infected plants will also carry the virus.